- Accounting for the future

 However, they could be tested as part of a Section A question or as a full question or part of a question in Section B.

-EVA is a testable topic but it would probably only form part of a question as a means of evaluating or analysing performance.
+EVA is a testable topic but it would probably only form part of a question.
+It could be tested as a means of evaluating or analysing performance or as a method of business valuation.
 The details of the EVA calculation would be provided in the examination but the candidates should know about overall approach and key adjustments.
-There are articles in the Student Accountant on EVAs and are useful reading.
+There are articles in Student Accountant on EVA which will make useful reading for candidates.